 Once you are sued by a debt collector, it is essential that you have a capable lawyer at your side.
 Our attorneys have strong negotiating skills and are well aware that debt collectors would prefer to receive at least some of what they are owed without going to court.
 Our professionals will be able to make the best possible arrangement for you, frequently involving a settlement, meaning that you will be able to pay somewhat less than you owe and still satisfy the collector.

 We will easily be able to assess whether you are dealing with the original collector (the company you owe money to) or a “debt buyer,” who has purchased the unpaid debt for a much smaller amount and is now charged with collecting as much of the debt as possible.
 Debt buyers are frequently more flexible, willing to accept lower payments or to settle for a smaller percentage of the original debt.

 How Our Consumer Services Can Be of Help

 At Roman & Piccinnini, PLLC, we are available to assist you with all types of debt problems.
 We realize the difficulty substantial debts can cause.
 Apart from creditor or collection agency harassment that interferes with your quality of life, your financial security may be in jeopardy.
-You may find yourself with a poor credit score or greatly restricted credit lines, either or both of which will impede your purchasing power, interfere with employment, or tarnish your reputation.
+You may find yourself with a poor credit score or greatly restricted credit lines, either or both of which will impede your purchasing power for residential and commercial property, interfere with employment, or tarnish your reputation.
 Our keen attorneys will help you to cease creditor collection efforts, organize or discharge debts, negotiate settlements, and, if it becomes necessary, fight vigorously for you in a court of law.
 If filing bankruptcy becomes necessary, we are well-equipped to handle that as well.
 Contact us today to schedule a consultation.